The No.10: football tactics explained

 When it comes to midfields, we have pieces on what a box midfield is, how double-pivot midfields function and explainers on the No.10 and the No.6, as well as attacking and defensive transitions.

-We also have explainers on what gegenpressing is, how inverted full-backs work and what ‘between the lines’ means, along with explainers on overlaps and overloads
+We also have explainers on what gegenpressing is, how inverted full-backs work and what ‘between the lines’ means, along with explainers on overlaps and overloads.

 Jack has worked as a sports reporter full-time since 2021.
 He previously worked as the Chief Women’s Football Writer at the Mirror, covering the England Women’s national team and the Women’s Super League.
 Jack has reported on a number of major sporting events in recent years including the 2023 FIFA Women’s World Cup on the ground in Australia.
-When not writing about the game, he can often spotted playing at a pitch somewhere in the west London area.
+When not writing on football, he can often be spotted playing the game somewhere in west London.